cparnin/appsec-sentinel/README.md

 ## FAQ

-**Q: What's the MCP "custom" server doing?**

-A: Exposes 6 security tools to Claude Desktop - domain-specific security functions (scan, analyze attack chains, auto-remediate, generate SBOM).
-Enables conversational security analysis.

-**Q: How do I trust AI-generated fixes?**
+**Q: Is AI-generated code safe to merge?**

-A: PRs require manual review before merge.
-Separate PRs for code fixes vs dependencies.
-Conservative patterns only (SQLi, XSS, input validation).
-Your tests still validate.
-70-80% are safe after quick review.
+A: All fixes require manual review via PR.
+We use deterministic AI (temperature=0.0) and only fix proven patterns (SQL injection, XSS, hardcoded secrets).
+Your existing tests validate changes.
+Separate PRs for code vs dependencies minimize risk. ~80% of fixes are production-ready after quick review.

-**Q: What data goes to the AI provider?**
+**Q: What data gets sent to AI providers?**

-A: Vulnerability metadata, file names, line numbers, code snippets.
-Never full codebases.
-Secrets flagged locally, never sent to AI.
+A: Only vulnerability metadata (file path, line number, vulnerability type, code snippet). **Never** your full codebase.
+Secrets are flagged locally and **never** sent to AI.
+You control which findings trigger AI analysis.

-**Q: GitHub Actions vs MCP vs CLI vs Web?**

-A: Actions = automated PR scans.
-MCP = conversational analysis with Claude.
-CLI = consultant deep-dive.
-Web = team reports.
-Use what fits your workflow.
+**Q: Which mode should I use?**

+- **GitHub Actions** - Automated security in CI/CD (scans every PR)
+- **Web UI** - Visual reports for teams and management
+- **CLI** - Deep-dive analysis for security consultants
+- **MCP** - Conversational security with Claude Desktop

+All modes use the same scanning engine.
+Choose based on your workflow.

+**Q: Do I need to install linters for code quality?**

+A: No - security scanning works without any linters.
+Code quality is **optional** and gracefully skips if tools aren't installed.
+Install linters (ESLint, Pylint, etc.) only if you want code smell detection.
+Set `APPSEC_CODE_QUALITY=false` to disable entirely.

+**Q: How is this different from other security scanners?**

+A: **Cross-file attack chain detection** - we trace vulnerabilities across multiple files and languages using AST analysis, not just single-file pattern matching.
+Plus automated threat modeling (STRIDE), AI-powered fixes, and zero-config SBOM generation.

 ## Development